 What is Zenhub?

-A comprehensive project management platform built for development teams and their workflows
+A project management platform built for development teams, connecting your GitHub repositories into one unified workspace.

 Zenhub structures work using a five-level hierarchy that scales from company goals down to individual tasks: